Montana/ibm-z-quay/README.md

 # IBM Z Webinar (Quay.io/Travis CI)
 Pushing and pulling images to and from Quay using robot accounts from Quay.
-Specifically `s390x` (IBM Z).
+Specifically `s390x`.